 "Installing Red Hat Enterprise Virtualization solved an immediate need to provide access to network software that, due to geography, couldn't have been granted otherwise," said Coe.
 "Our top priorities were enabling functionality and doing it quickly.
 Red Hat Enterprise Virtualization addressed these two points effectively."

-Red Hat Enterprise Virtualization 2.2 was introduced into a production environment based on a mix of HP DL380G5 and DL380G6 servers, using a QNAP 859RU as the backend iSCSI storage system.
+Red Hat Virtualization 2.2 was introduced into a production environment based on a mix of HP DL380G5 and DL380G6 servers, using a QNAP 859RU as the backend iSCSI storage system.

 Taking the next step with Red Hat

-Horizon Powers Red Hat Enterprise Virtualization 3.0 environment is built using HP C3000 blade enclosures with nine Proliant BL460 G7 servers.
-The Red Hat Enterprise Virtualization cluster at Horizon Power is being used to support both virtual servers and as well as virtual desktops, which together make up the client-server ENMAC deployment.
+Horizon Powers Red Hat Virtualization 3.0 environment is built using HP C3000 blade enclosures with nine Proliant BL460 G7 servers.
+The Red Hat Virtualization cluster at Horizon Power is being used to support both virtual servers and as well as virtual desktops, which together make up the client-server ENMAC deployment.
 With multiple engineering workstations requiring access to critical server-based systems for ENMAC, Citect, WinSOS, and other SCADA software, the entire virtualised server infrastructure comprises a mixture of Windows servers and Red Hat Enterprise Linux servers.

 More workloads virtualized

 The virtual desktop infrastructure includes the use of virtualized Microsoft Windows XP and Windows 7 desktops, delivered to end users via the SPICE remote rendering protocol.
 Half of the Active Directory servers are virtualized now, along with the ENMAC servers, anti-virus servers, WSUS servers, web servers, and DNS server.
 Additional workloads that have been virtualized include internally developed web services, ticketing system (Trouble Ticket Express), monitoring systems (Xymon), and MySQL databases.